Purpose of category:

 Types of animals served:

-Applicants should include one or more of the following:
+Applicants should include the following:

 - Awareness: Programs that provide veterinary students experiences to identify and remove barriers to veterinary access